 According to a recent IDG survey, the pandemic continues to alter tech roadmaps across a range of organisations.
 59% of those surveyed said that the effects of the pandemic are accelerating their digital transformation efforts, while 54% are adding new tech projects to their roadmap to create competitive advantage amidst industry shifts.
 38% of small organizations are actively increasing their tech budget, while a further 48% are maintaining theirs.
 And while this might not seem relevant to a small, agile business, who may have one or two devices to support, those requirements can change.
 As the business grows, more people join and the volume of work builds up, some basic IT infrastructure becomes a necessity, and a first server a wise investment.

 Some think of servers as an enterprise technology or wonder if they still make sense in a world of the ubiquitous cloud.
-If anything, however, they’ve only become more relevant to small business needs.
+Yet, if anything, they’ve only become more relevant.
 If you have multiple computers in the business, with employees sharing documents or working between different PCs and on the move, then a server gives you a central place where you can securely store and share folders, documents and other resources.
-This becomes even more important if you have people working on-site with customers, on-the-road or remotely from home, something which is becoming increasingly necessary during recent events.
-Managing a mess of files through different devices, cloud services, USB memory sticks and email chains soon becomes a nightmare, but with a server you can keep everything organised and centralised, yet easily accessible to users wherever and whenever they need to get things done.
+This becomes even more important as companies adopt remote working or hybrid working practices, with employees working between the office and from home, or from central work hubs or the road.
+Managing a mess of files through different devices, cloud services, USB memory sticks and email chains creates new security risks and sows confusion.
+With a server you can keep everything organised and centralised, but easily accessible to users wherever and whenever they’re working.